 Fenestrated Endothelium: Two features of the glomerular endothelium are responsible for the ability of these capillaries to effectively filter the plasma.
 First, the glomerulus is composed of a special type of capillary called fenestrated capillaries.
 The walls of these capillaries contain fenestra (Latin for window) which are pores in the capillary membranes and negatively charged glycoproteins.
 The fenestra are approximately 70nM in diameter.
 You are probably thinking, "why in the heck would anyone want to know that, and why DOES anyone know that?!"
-Well, red blood cells are

-7000 nM in diameter so this should solidify the fact that finding blood in the urine is never a good thing.
+Well, red blood cells are 7000 nM in diameter so this should solidify the fact that finding blood in the urine is never a good a thing.
 The smallest of the plasma proteins have diameters about the same size as the fenestra and might be filtered, however, the negative charges on the endothelial cells impair filtration of these negatively charged proteins.
 Thus, the first filtration barrier is specific to prevent the filtration of blood cells and plasma proteins.

 The basement membrane: A basement membrane is always found in association with epithelial cells and, in this case, serves as a porous matrix of anchored, negatively charged proteins that act as a barrier to circulating negatively charged proteins found in the blood.
 This barrier seems to function as a charge specific barrier that selects against negatively charged substances.
 However, this does not mean that all negatively charged substances are not filtered as some smaller substances (ions such as Cl-, HCO3-, etc.) are freely filtered.
+Still, in terms of importance, the barrier seems to be the most important against negative charges.

 The podocytes: The podocytes are the specialized cells that form the visceral layer of Bowman's capsule.
 They contain long, finger-like processes that completely encircle the capillaries of the glomerulus.
 The finger-like processes interdigitate, forming gaps between them called filtration slits that serve as the third filter (see images below).
+Each filtration slit is bridged by proteins (nephrin, NEPH-1, podocin) that make up a thin diaphragm which functions as a size and charge selective filter.